lucasfeijo/hass-maestro/README.md

  --baseurl http://homeassistant.local:8123/ # base URL for the Home Assistant instance.
 The default is `http://homeassistant.local:8123/`
  --token YOUR_TOKEN # long lived Home Assistant token used for API calls --simulate # print light commands to stdout instead of sending them --verbose # print commands while also sending them --no-notify # disable Home Assistant persistent notifications on failures --program secondary # choose the light program to run (`default` or `secondary`) --port 8080 # port for the HTTP server (default 8080)
 ```

-Light commands and errors are printed with ANSI colors when running in verbose
-or simulation mode to improve readability.

 The package builds on Linux and macOS.
 On macOS the POSIX server code uses the
 `Darwin` module, so the same command works there as well.